CQCL/pytket-docs/manual/manual_zx.rst

 ..
 Extraction is not optimised so best to run other passes afterwards

 * The implementation of the extraction routine in pytket follows the steps from Backens et al. [Back2021]_ very closely without optimising the gate sequences as they are produced.
 It is recommended to run additional peephole optimisation passes afterwards to account for redundancies introduced by the extraction procedure.
-For example, we can see in the above example that there are many sequences of successive Hadamard gates that could be removed using a pass like :py:class:`RemoveRedundancies`. :py:class:`FullPeepholeOptimise` is a good catch-all that incorporates many peephole optimisations and could further reduce the extracted circuit.
+For example, we can see in the above example that there are many sequences of successive Hadamard gates that could be removed using a pass like :py:class:`RemoveRedundancies`. :py:class:`~pytket.passes.FullPeepholeOptimise` is a good catch-all that incorporates many peephole optimisations and could further reduce the extracted circuit.

 Advanced Topics
 ---------------